-Flake Mountain is a 8,048 ft / 2,453 m mountain peak near Panguitch, Utah, United States.
+Flake Mountain is an 8,048 ft / 2,453 m mountain peak near Panguitch, Utah.
 This mountain is the 789th highest mountain in Utah and the 9,471st highest mountain in the United States.
 Located within the boundaries of the Dixie National Forest, It sits on the Sevier Plateau towering above John’s Valley near the Bryce Canyon National Park.
 It is a couple of miles north of the Bryce Canyon Airport where I always stop to refuel when I am shooting in the area.

 Zedekiah: “I lensed this image almost immediately after taking off from Bryce Canyon Airport then heading north into the mountains.
 From an elevation of 2,000 feet above the ground you can clearly seen into the valley that separates the two flattop mountains that are together called Flake Mountain.”